 William J. Bennett

-William J. Bennett is co-director of Empower America and EMPOWER.org.
-He was formerly Secretary of Education under Ronald Reagan and Director of National Drug Control Policy under George Herbert Walker Bush.
+William J. Bennett was United States Secretary of Education under President Ronald Reagan, co-directed Empower America -- which merged with Citizens for a Sound Economy in in 2004 to form FreedomWorks -- and co-founded the for-profit online education company K12, Inc. Bennett was also Director of National Drug Control Policy under President George Herbert Walker Bush.
 He is married to Elayne Bennett.

 Bennett is senior advisor and founder of Americans for Victory Over Terrorism, serves on the advisory council of Center for Security Policy (CSP), is the Washington Fellow for the Claremont Institute, and a distinguished fellow in cultural policy studies at the Heritage Foundation.
 He is also on the National Advisory Council for the Free Enterprise Foundation.